 Oriented strand board is made up of thin wood strands and adhesive.

 The presence of the adhesive makes this wood resistant to both decay and termites.

 Redwood is naturally resistant to termites.
 This is because redwood naturally acts as treated wood.

 Cypress wood is naturally resistant to decay and to termites due to its natural durability.
 In the wild, cypress trees generally suffer very little damage when they are alive.

 However, once this tree dies, termites will eat away at it like they would any other decaying wood.

-While some wood is termite resistant, it is not simply a matter of choosing these woods for your house and never worrying about termites again.
+While some wood is termite resistant (a.k.a termite treated wood), it is not simply a matter of choosing these woods for your house and never worrying about termites again.